January 27, 2023

 DETAILED PROTOCOLS

-- Residents and visitors must wear masks in the Wellness Centers, Assisted Living, Long Term Care, and Memory Support units, and are encouraged to wear KN95 masks specifically.
-KN95s are more protective than standard cloth masks and do not require fit testing, training, medical questionnaires, or approval before use.
+- Visitors to assisted living, long term care, and memory support units, are required to wear masks according to current conditions, and are encouraged to wear masks in these units at other times.
+KN95 or surgical masks are specifically recommended since these medical-grade masks are more protective than standard cloth masks and do not require fit testing, training, medical questionnaires, or approval before use..

-- Staff must wear N95s or KN95s in the Wellness Centers and the Assisted Living, Long Term Care, and Memory Support units.
+- Staff must wear N95, KN95, or surgical masks according to current conditions in Assisted Living, Long Term Care, and Memory Support units.

 - Staff must wear personal protective equipment (PPE) including but not limited to gloves, eye protection, and N95s when caring for residents with diagnosed COVID.

-The most common source for new COVID infection has been from those returning from inpatient stays and travel.
-Residents in all levels of care who leave the facility for 24 hours or longer are strongly encouraged to wear masks in common areas and when close to others whenever possible for the 10 days following their return.
+Common sources for new COVID infection have been from those returning from inpatient hospital stays and travel.
+Residents in assisted living, long-term care, and memory support levels of care who are hospitalized or otherwise leave AFRH for 24 hours or longer will be rapid tested at the Wellness Center and are encouraged to wear masks for the 10 days following their return to campus.

 Vaccination